ieco-lab/scariR/README.md

 **Fig. 1:** Projected current and future risk of *Lycorma delicatula* establishment under climate change | USA

 The points on the map represent key viticultural regions.
 We have extracted the suitability of each viticultural region and depicted its quantitative shift in risk on our second output, the viticultural risk quadrant plot.
-This plot quantifies the level of risk along both modeled scales, both $\color{violet}{\textsf{presently}}$ and in the $\color{purple}{\textsf{future}}$ under a predicted climate change shift (arrows):
+This plot quantifies the level of risk along both modeled scales, both presently (light purple) and in the future (dark purple) under a predicted climate change shift (arrows):

 <img src="https://github.com/user-attachments/assets/49df16d5-d9b2-4c5b-960d-b9dca245f0f9" width="50%"/>